Honest limitations

 costQL does not fabricate a dedup guess.
 It prices the query structurally (a

-safe ceiling), flags it confidence: low, and attaches a caveat: run it once for
+safe max), flags it confidence: low, and attaches a caveat: run it once for

 the exact cost.
 On the TMDB demo, the 4 cyclic held-out queries

-averaged ~92% error on the typical estimate, which is exactly why they are
+averaged ~92% error on the typical estimate — which is exactly why the typical is

 Data-dependent result sizes